sanPuerquitoProgramador/most-visited-posts/README.md

 **Category filter**

 You can select a category filter, this way you can get the Top 10 from a particular category.
-If no category selected, the component will retrieve the top 10 from all your publications
+If no category is selected, the component will retrieve the top 10 from all your publications

 **Top**